The PE department at The Catholic School strives to offer the pupils a rich and engaging curriculum, with a wide variety of activities available.

 Netball is the main sport for the girls at Catholic High School which is played from September until the Easter term.
 There are teams from Year 7 up to Year 11.
 Throughout the year the teams play in a variety of friendly matches against other schools in the district.
 Some teams have also entered the Cheshire County School Netball Championships.
 Towards the Easter term netball culminates with the end of year Chester and District netball tournament where the teams can showcase their progress and ability from the year.

 Trampolining is a fun, enjoyable way to keep fit and enjoy learning new skills.
-It is taught in lessons to all students, boys and girls in all years.
 Trampolining club runs every week giving students a chance to learn more advanced skills.
 GCSE and A level Trampolining club also helps students to prepare thoroughly for their practical examinations.
 A number of our A Level students are assessed in coaching Trampolining and give up their free time to come and coach the younger students at club every week.
 Our GCSE and A Level Trampolining grades are some of the highest in the County.
 Our A level students also impress the external moderators every year with one of our students becoming a model of best practice for Coaching for the exam board AQA.

 Gymnastics is taught on the curriculum to year 7 & 8 students.
 There is also an extra-curricular club that takes place every week.
-6th form sports leaders help to coach at the club giving younger students valuable time and expertise to improve their skills.
+6th form and GCSE sports leaders help to coach at the club giving younger students valuable time and expertise to improve their skills.
 Students who attend the gymnastics club practice for the annual Catholic High Gymnastics competition, from this competition around 10 gymnasts are selected to compete against all the other schools in the Chester District at the annual District competition.
-This competition is open to Year 7, 8 and 9 Students who demonstrate both team floor routines and individual vaults.

 Basketball is played during Key Stage 3 & 4 at the school.
 Some students are also assessed at GCSE & A ‘Level depending on their competitive experience.
 Extra-curricular training runs in the winter season after October half-term through to the February half-term.
 Training is open to both boys and girls.
 As a school we compete in the Under 13 and Under 15 Chester & District Central Venue Tournaments during this period on a Wednesday evening.
 We host the Chester & District annual Year 6 and Year 7 basketball competition.
 This has always been an excellent opportunity for our Key Stage 4 & 5 students to assist the PE department as sports leaders, officials and the coaching of younger students.
 In previous years teams have been entered into the English Schools Cup, Ellesmere Port Central Venue tournaments and the Under 14s Cheshire Cup competition.